 Why you will love this recipe:

 - The flavour!
-This paleo chicken stir fry is so tasty!
+This healthy chicken stir fry is so tasty.
 It has the most amazing homemade stir fry sauce that makes this meal taste incredible.

 - It's a one pan meal that is quick and easy to make and is ready in under 30 minutes.

-- Besides being Whole30 compliant this stir fry is also healthy, paleo, gluten-free, dairy free and refined sugar free.
+- Besides being gluten-free this stir fry is also healthy, paleo, dairy-free, Whole30 compliant and refined sugar free, just like easy salt and pepper chicken wings.

 - It has no added sugar and is sweetened naturally with dates.

-If you are looking for more healthy chicken recipes you need to try my one pan mango chicken curry, the best chicken and leek risotto and dairy free chicken Alfredo.
+If you are looking for more healthy chicken recipes you need to try my one pan mango chicken curry, gluten-free pad Thai, the best chicken and leek risotto and dairy free chicken Alfredo.

 Ingredients and substitutions:

-- Coconut aminos - coconut aminos is a great soy sauce substitute that has a natural sweetness and saltiness to help give the stir fry sauce the most incredible flavour.
+Jump to the Recipe Card.- Coconut aminos - this is a great soy sauce substitute that has a natural sweetness to help give the stir fry sauce the most incredible flavour.

-- Fresh ginger - this adds a delicious flavour to the sauce on this healthy chicken stir fry.
+- Fresh ginger - adds a delicious flavour to the sauce.

 - Crushed chili flakes (also known as red pepper flakes) - these add just a bit of heat to this recipe.
 But don't worry, this stir fry isn't spicy.

-- Garlic - fresh garlic cloves give this sauce even more flavour.
+- Garlic - fresh garlic gives this sauce even more flavour.

 - Dates - dates are used to give the stir fry sauce sweetness, without adding any sugar.